 e.
 No Plural Forms:

-Another link may exist in the plural forms.
-In both languages, the majority of nouns do not have plural forms and have only one form.
+In both languages, most nouns do not have plural forms and only one form.

 There is generally a number, or we determine it on the basis of context to estimate the quantity of the noun.